sheggz/AirBnB_clone/web_static/README.md

 # 0x01.
 AirBnB clone - Web static
 ---
 ## Description
-Tasks attempted in this directory introduces me to the basics of frontend - HTML and CSS
+Tasks attempted in this directory, introduce me to the basics of frontend - HTML and CSS

 ### Background context
 Now that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!